New Zealand Football: History

-It was founded in 1891, as the New Zealand Football Association and became officially affiliated with FIFA in 1948.
-In May 2007, the organisation was renamed New Zealand Football (NZF), replacing the word "soccer" with "football" in line with the common usage in other parts of the world.
-Although formal organisations for football have always referred to the sport as football, it has commonly been called soccer.
+It was founded in 1891, as the New Zealand Football Association and became officially affiliated with FIFA in 1948. for a period the organisation was known as New Zealand Soccer.
+In May 2007, the organisation was renamed New Zealand Football (NZF), replacing the word "soccer" with "football" in line with the common usage as for sometime football had been referred to as soccer in New Zealand.

-New Zealand were admitted as member of the Asian Football Confederation in 1964, but they lost membership later.
+New Zealand was admitted as a member of the Asian Football Confederation in 1964, but it lost membership later.
 New Zealand with Australia eventually formed the Oceania Football Federation (now Oceania Football Confederation) in 1966.